 - Pasta (the type you want to use, spaghetti, penne, rigatoni etc)

-- TO MAKE THE MEATBALLS(this recipe makes 22-24 meatballs.
+This recipe makes 22-24 meatballs.
 You may only be using 8 (to feed 4) of them for the baked meatball recipe.
-You can freeze the rest of the unmade meatballs for your next dinner)
+You can freeze the rest of the unmade meatballs for your next dinner.

 In the meantime, prepare your sauce.